Quinoa 2.0: How To Cook Quinoa In Rice Cooker To Perfection

 Vegetable Stock or Vegetable Broth: Using vegetable stock or vegetable broth instead of water can add depth and richness to the quinoa.
 It imparts a savory taste and can complement various dishes.

 Coconut Milk: For a tropical twist, you can use coconut milk as a cooking liquid for quinoa.
-It adds a subtle coconut flavor and pairs well with dishes like curries or tropical-inspired recipes.
+It adds a subtle coconut flavor and pairs well with dishes like curries or tropical-inspired quinoa recipes.

 Herb-infused Liquid: For a burst of herbaceous flavor, consider infusing the liquid with herbs like thyme, rosemary, or basil.
 Simmer the herbs in water or broth before adding the quinoa.